Help with Funeral Costs

 If You Have No Means At All

-If you’re unable to cover any costs, you may not be eligible for Subsidised Funeral Care with us.
+If you’re unable to cover any costs, you may not be eligible for Funeral Cost Support with us.
 However, alternatives are available.
 In NSW, this is normally known as a Destitute Funeral.
 In the ACT, a similar arrangement exists known as Funeral Assistance.

 We hope this provides clarity and support during a difficult time.